DominykasPivo/MARP-Guide-RAG-Chatbot/docs/services/retrieval/retrieval-service.md

 ### API Endpoints:
+-   [GET]  / – Home/status endpoint
+-   [GET]  /health – Health check by using the RabbitMQ status
--   [POST] /retrieve – Retrieve top-k relevant snippets for a query embedding.
+-   [GET] /search – Retrieve top-k relevant snippets for a query embedding.
--   [GET] /retrieve/stats – Retrieve retrieval performance and usage metrics.